dmpe/django-wohn/docs/development/local_pc_server/own_server.md

 # Own Server

-Before I have switched to container based, CI/CD workflow, I have installed everything needed on my server myself...
+Before I have switched to container based, CI/CD workflow, I have installed everything that I needed on my server myself...

-Some important components are located in `services/own_server`.
+Some important components are located in `services/own_server` in a different branch.
 See heroku page as well.

 To install pgadmin4, follow <https://www.pgadmin.org/docs/pgadmin4/4.x/server_deployment.html> guideline.